Skip to main content

 • Substance abuse: This type of addiction involves the use of drugs, such as alcohol, prescription medications, or illegal substances like opioids or methamphetamine.
 Substance abuse can lead to physical dependence, which is when the body becomes accustomed to the presence of the substance and experiences withdrawal symptoms when it is removed.

 • Process addiction: This type of addiction involves becoming dependent on a specific process or activity, such as exercise or the internet.
-While these activities may not involve the use of a substance, they can still have negative consequences if they become the focus of an individual’s life to the exclusion of other important activities.
+While these activities may not involve the use of a substance, they can still have negative consequences if they become the focus of an individual’s life to the exclusion of other essential activities.

 Methadone is an opioid agonist medication that is commonly used to treat addiction to opioid drugs such as heroin.
 It works by activating the same brain receptors as opioids, but without producing the same level of euphoria or intoxication.
 This can help individuals with opioid addiction reduce their cravings and maintain abstinence from drugs.